 Thank you to all the members of the congregation who responded to the request to pay their collection through Standing order.
-As you can imagine ‘loose plate’ collections have plummeted this year because of lockdown and this has obvious implications.
+As you can imagine ‘loose plate’ collections have plummeted because of lockdown and this has obvious implications.

 Update on the Outhouse renovation project